 Ink the Diaspora is a platform that showcases tattoos on dark skin and the artists behind them.
-It’s is aimed at increasing representation for QTBIPOC (Queer, Transgender, Black, Indigenous, People of Colour) individuals in the tattoo community, because for people with darker complexions, that visibility is often very hard to come by.
+It’s is aimed at increasing representation for QTBIPOC (Queer, Transgender, Black, Indigenous, People of Colour) individuals in the tattoo community, because for people with darker complexions, that visibility is often limited.

 What was the catalyst for creating Ink the Diaspora?
 What’s the goal of the account?

 “I got my first tattoo at 18 years old, but back then I wasn’t collecting [tattoos] as avidly as I am now and I wasn’t doing a lot of research before choosing a shop or artist.
 I would just go to the one or two shops I knew or tag along with friends who were getting tattooed.
 But even then, I felt the tattoo experience could be better, especially for people who look like me and who share my experience as a marginalized person.

 I’m a queer, non-binary, Black person who has been getting tattooed for a decade.
 Over those 10 years I’ve experienced a general lack of knowledge around how to tattoo people of color.
 Some tattoo artists are really aggressive when they’re giving tattoos to people with dark skin, for instance, and that can lead to scarring, but they don’t know any better because they’ve always tattooed White people who have less sensitive skin.
 I’ve also seen the intense lack of representation for dark skinned people in the industry.
 All of this is the result of the systemic racism that exists in the tattoo community.
 I created Ink the Diaspora to provide more representation for dark skinned people who otherwise have a hard time finding tattoo artists.
 And over the past two years, it’s resonated with a lot of people.”

 Why is there still so little representation of Black, Brown and other dark skinned folks in the tattoo community?